 2) Implementation of the GeneGA, the region is specified between 1 and 60.
-Users can flexibly adjust the parameters to archive an ideal result.
-Generally, longer region needs larger popSize and iters, while larger crossoverRate and mutationChance can archive a sooner convergence of results.
+It should be noted that the designated region must be a multiple of three and in accordance with the ORF(Open reading frame) of gene.
+Users can also optionally add the regulatory segment before the start codon or design ramp region by using frontSeq or ramp parameters.
+Meanwhile, the parameters controling the Genetic algorithm processes, such as popSize, iters, crossoverRate and mutationChance, can be flexibly adjusted to archive ideal results.
+Generally, longer region needs larger popSize and iters, while larger crossoverRate and mutation-Chance can archive a sooner convergence of results.

-''' GeneGA.result = GeneGA(sequence = seq, popSize = 40, iters = 150, + crossoverRate = 0.4, mutationChance = 0.1, region = c(1, + 60), organism = "ec", showGeneration = FALSE) '''
+''' GeneGA.result = GeneGA(sequence = seq, popSize = 40, iters = 150, + crossoverRate = 0.3, mutationChance = 0.05, region = c(1, + 60), organism = "ec", showGeneration = FALSE) '''